Earth Notes: On Website Technicals (2019-04)

 Rather than be free-floating, I have now attached the 'EOU' info as sourceOrganization to the page/Article.

-I've also allowed datePublished to include a (UTC) full time, where I am able to provide it, eg from inspection of SVN repository logs.
+I have also allowed datePublished to include a (UTC) full time, where I am able to provide it, eg from inspection of SVN repository logs.

 Finally, to make the (last updated) date easy for a user to find, it is now shown per the Google News guidelines: